 Imagine getting lessons not just from a field expert, but from someone who is so good at their craft that they have become globally famous.
-That is the idea behind MasterClass.
+That’s the idea behind MasterClass.

 Here, I’ll talk about the following aspects:

-MasterClass is an e-learning platform founded in October 2014.
-David Rogier and Aaron Rasmussen started the company while David was still a student at Stanford.
+MasterClass was founded in October 2014 by David Rogier and Aaron Rasmussen.
+The pair started the company while David was still a student at Stanford.
 Back then, they called the startup “Yanka Industries.”
 It wasn’t until May 2015 that the official name became “MasterClass.”

 The key concept behind the startup was to provide premium, yet affordable, coaching via video lessons across various fields.
 They started with only three instructors and classes:

 These instructors were people who were at the top of their professions.
 Hence, the startup stood out from most of the other e-learning platforms.

 Today, MasterClass boasts over 180 classes in its library and almost as many high-profile instructors teaching them.
 They have big names such as Neil deGrasse Tyson, Samuel L. Jackson, and Alicia Keys teaching lessons.
 You can find a course in just about any category.

 I spent several months on the platform and took as many courses as I could.
 After documenting my experience, I was able to create this honest review.
 Below is an overview of MasterClass based on the key aspects that determine whether or not it is worth it.

 Science & Tech

 |Instructor Selection Criteria||Must be famous in their field and currently relevant|